lulzsun/RePlays/.github/wiki/Development:-Windows.md

 Want to help contribute to RePlays?
 Great!
 This page will help you get started on how to setup your dev environment and debug the RePlays app.

+Feel free to reach out on Discord if you have issues or questions about the setup or general development.

 Prerequisites:

 - Visual Studio 17 2022